-(1) Filing with the Bar Examining Committee.
-The bar examining committee shall investigate whether the applicant is at least eighteen years of age and is of good moral character, consistent with the requirement of Section 2-8(3) regarding applicants for admission to the bar.
-In addition, the applicant shall file with the committee, and the committee shall consider, the following:

-(A) a certificate from each entity governing the practice of law of a state or territory of the United States, or the District of Columbia or any foreign jurisdiction in which the applicant is licensed to practice law certifying that the applicant is a member in good standing;
+- (1) Filing with the Bar Examining Committee.
+The bar examining committee shall investigate whether the applicant is at least eighteen years of age and is of good moral character, consistent with the requirement of Section 2-8 (3) regarding applicants for admission to the bar.
+In addition, the applicant shall file with the committee, and the committee shall consider, the following: - (A) a certificate from each entity governing the practice of law of a state or territory of the United States, or the District of Columbia or any foreign jurisdiction in which the applicant is licensed to practice law certifying that the applicant is a member in good standing;

-(B) a sworn statement by the applicant:

-(i) that the applicant has read and is familiar with the

-Connecticut Rules of Professional Conduct for attorneys and Chapter 2 (Attorneys) of the Superior Court Rules, General Provisions, and will abide by the provisions thereof;

-(ii) that the applicant submits to the jurisdiction of the statewide grievance committee and the superior court for disciplinary purposes, and authorizes notification to or from the entity governing the practice of law of each state or territory of the United States, or the District of Columbia in which the applicant is licensed to practice law of any disciplinary action taken against the applicant;

-(iii) listing any jurisdiction in which the applicant is now or ever has been licensed to practice law ; and

-(iv) disclosing any disciplinary sanction or pending proceeding pertaining or relating to his or her license to practice law, including but not limited to reprimand, censure, suspension or disbarment, or has been placed on inactive status;

-(C) a certificate from an organization certifying that it is qualified as set forth in subsection (b)(2); that it is aware that the applicant is not licensed to practice law in Connecticut; and that the applicant is employed or about to be employed in Connecticut by the organization as set forth in subsection (b)(1)(D);

-(D) an appropriate application pursuant to the regulations of the bar examining committee;
+- (B) a sworn statement by the applicant: - (i) that the applicant has read and is familiar with the Connecticut Rules of Professional Conduct for attorneys and Chapter 2 (Attorneys) of the Superior Court Rules, General Provisions, and will abide by the provisions thereof; - (ii) that the applicant submits to the jurisdiction of the Statewide Grievance Committee and the Superior Court for disciplinary purposes, and authorizes notification to or from the entity governing the practice of law of each state or territory of the United States, or the District of Columbia in which the applicant is licensed to practice law of any disciplinary action taken against the applicant; - (iii) listing any jurisdiction in which the applicant is now or ever has been licensed to practice law; and - (iv) disclosing any disciplinary sanction or pending proceeding pertaining or relating to his or her license to practice law including, but not limited to, reprimand, censure, suspension or disbarment, or whether the applicant has been placed on inactive status; - (C) a certificate from an organization certifying that it is qualified as set forth in subsection (b) (2); that it is aware that the applicant is not licensed to practice law in Connecticut; and that the applicant is employed or about to be employed in Connecticut by the organization as set forth in subsection (b) (1) (D); - (D) an appropriate application pursuant to the regulations of the bar examining committee;

-(E) remittance of a filing fee to the bar examining committee as prescribed and set by that committee; and

-(F) an affidavit from each of two members of the Connecticut bar, who have each been licensed to practice law in Connecticut for at least five years, certifying that the applicant is of good moral character and that the applicant is employed or will be employed by an organization as defined above in subsection (b)(2).

-(2) Certification.
-Upon recommendation of the bar examining committee, the court may certify the applicant shall be certified as authorized house counsel in absentia. and shall cause notice of such certification to be published in the Connecticut Law Journal.
-Upon the administration of the oath taken as authorized house counsel by an official duly qualified to administer oaths, the applicant who has taken the oath shall be certified as authorized as authorized house counsel in absentia.
-The applicant shall complete the oath and submit the original affidavit to the bar examining committee within one hundred and eighty (180) days from the date of certification.
-The committee shall cause notice of such certification to be published in the Connecticut Law Journal.

-(3) Annual Client Security Fund Fee.
-Individuals certified pursuant to this section shall comply with the requirements of sections 2-68 and 2-70 of this chapter, including payment of the annual fee and shall pay any other fees imposed on attorneys by court rule.

-(4) Annual Registration.
-Individuals certified pursuant to this section shall register annually with the statewide grievance committee in accordance with section 2-26 and section 2-27(d) of this chapter.

-(e) Termination or Withdrawal of Registration
+- (E) remittance of a filing fee to the bar examining committee as prescribed and set by that committee; and - (F) an affidavit from each of two members of the Connecticut bar, who have each been licensed to practice law in Connecticut for at least five years, certifying that the applicant is of good moral character and that the applicant is employed or will be employed by an organization as defined above in subsection (b) (2). - (2) Certification.
+Upon recommendation of the bar examining committee, the [court may certify the] applicant shall be certified as authorized house counsel in absentia.
+Upon the administration of the oath taken as authorized house counsel by an official duly qualified to administer oaths, the applicant who has taken the oath shall be certified as authorized house counsel in absentia.
+The applicant shall complete the oath and submit the original affidavit to the bar examining committee within 180 days from the date of certification.
+The committee [and] shall cause notice of such certification to be published in the Connecticut Law Journal. - (3) Annual Client Security Fund Fee.
+Individuals certified pursuant to this section shall comply with the requirements of Sections 2-68 and 2-70 of this chapter, including payment of the annual fee and shall pay any other fees imposed on attorneys by court rule. - (4) Annual Registration.
+Individuals certified pursuant to this section shall register annually with the Statewide Grievance Committee in accordance with Sections 2-26 and 2-27 (d) of this chapter. - (e) Termination or Withdrawal of Registration